root-project/root/tree/ntuple/v7/doc/specifications.md

 The interpretation of the information contained therein should be identical as if it was found directly at the end of the header.
 This is necessary when fields have been added during writing.

-The ntuple meta-data can be split over multiple meta-data envelopes (see below).

 #### Column Group Record Frame
 The column group record frame is used to set IDs for certain subsets of column IDs.
 Column groups are only used when there are sharded clusters.